 While seeking to retain every employee isn’t realistic (nor the best strategy for maximizing employee potential), it is worthwhile to focus your retention effort on those employees who are in the mission-critical roles that your organization can’t live without.

 There are several ways to reduce employee turnover rate.
-Below are five signs you should be aware of.
+Below are five types of employees who are likely thinking about quitting their jobs.
 Along the way, we’ll also discuss what you can do to improve your chances of keeping these valuable employees within your organization.

 1. Employees who are paid below market and/or below their peers

 Many studies have shown one of the biggest drivers of employee turnover is compensation.
 Between employees in the same position, there can be many justifiable reasons for pay differences.
 Each employee offers a unique combination of personality, leadership style and abilities, some of which are going to be more valuable to your organization than others.
 Possible (and justifiable) causes of pay differences include unique skills, education, certifications, longevity and performance.

 Yet, when the pay gap is stark for employees in the same position, at the same level of performance, lower-paid employees will take notice and feel like they’re not getting a fair deal.